51Degrees/documentation/src/features/flexibleaccessors.md

 # Introduction

-The @Pipeline API has been designed to be easy-to-use, adding IDE auto-complete support where possible.
+The @Pipeline API has been designed to be easy to use, adding IDE auto-complete support where possible.
 However, one of our key design goals was to allow new properties to be added without the API software needing to be updated.
 These goals are often in conflict and lead to the creation of several possible mechanisms to retrieve property values.